Forget Painful Injections! Check Out These Alternatives to Botox For Underarm Sweat

 During the MiraDry procedure, a doctor uses a handheld device to apply electromagnetic heat to your underarm skin.
 The heat zaps away your sweat glands.

-While MiraDry sounds extreme, according to the experts, it's a safe procedure.
+While MiraDry sounds extreme, it's a relatively safe procedure.
 Your underarms house only 2 percent of your body’s sweat glands, so removing them doesn’t adversely affect your temperature regulation system.

-Studies show that patients experience 82 percent less sweat after two MiraDry treatments.
-To find out more about the procedure, check out this article.
+Studies show that patients experience 82 percent less sweat after two MiraDry treatments

 Thompson Tee

-If you're looking for a quick, painless and guaranteed solution to sweat marks and stains, try a sweat proof undershirt by Thompson Tee.
+If you're looking for a quick, painless and guaranteed solution for sweat marks and stains, try a men's or women's Thompson Tee sweat proof undershirt.

 With built-in sweat proof barriers, Thompson Tee completely traps armpit sweat and releases it as vapor — keeping your armpits dry all day long.